Guillaume-Marie/R-script_African_biomass/README.md

 - model_OPENBUGS.txt : the OpenBUGS model framework use to estimate cover fractions and reference biomasses
 - CWT_25-975_refine.csv : the estimated Cross-walking table
 - ybio.tar.xz: a data table with all pure land cover type pixels of 1 km² associated wit sum annual precipitation (mm/year) and biomass (t/ha).
 This dataset is used to feed the OpenBUGS model in order tho esrtimate cover fractions and reference biomasses.
+- Hybrid_biomass_map.tif : it is an biomass map spatially discretize in pixel of 1km^2.
+It map is obtain according to the method describe in 2.2.3 and use to obtain the data set ybio.tar.xz

 # Dependencies
 The scripts use formated data from original NetCDF,GIF and SHP files.
 Here are the link of the original files :